Treatment as prevention: Generic drugs

 Antiretroviral generic drugs are medications that are identical to brand names drugs.
 Pharmaceutical companies in Brazil and India like Cipla and Farmanguinhos have dedicated their efforts to reduce the prices of ART drugs.
 For example, Cipla has reduced prices of antiretroviral drugs for poor third-world countries to practically zero.
 Through their initiatives in combination with pharmaceutical companies in Brazil, individuals in third-world countries are being provided access to antiretroviral treatment regimens that they could not afford before.
-Today, ART drug combinations cost $75 dollars in Africa.
+Today, ART drug combinations cost $75 in Africa.

 With the providing of generic drugs at such low costs in the developing world brings about turmoil regarding the current expensive prices of antiretroviral drugs in the United States.
 Antiretroviral drug regimens in the United States range in price from $10,000 to $40,000 as a result of pharmaceutical companies having control of price regulation.
 With this, the future of price reduction in the United States depends on pharmaceutical competition and negotiation to make antiretroviral drugs available to all low- and middle-income individuals despite where they may live in the world.